 The AD2M project sought to improve the wellbeing of marginalised farmers facing individual and environmental constraints by implementing a multi-faceted programme that addressed land tenure security, agricultural production techniques and sustainable land and water management practices including expanded access to irrigation, market infrastructure and transportation.

-• Does access to certificated, irrigated land increase rice yields, the total value of irrigated crop production, net revenue from crops and value of crops marketed?
+- Does access to certificate and irrigated land increase rice yields, total value of irrigated crop production, net revenue from crops and value of crops marketed?

-• Does access to certificated, irrigated land enable farmers to increase the number of cropping seasons within the year and lead to crop diversification?
+- Does access to certificated and irrigated land enable farmers to increase the number of cropping seasons within the year and lead to crop diversification?

-• Did project activities lead to an increase in the adoption of sustainable land management practices at both the community and household-level?
+- Did project activities lead to an increase in the adoption of sustainable land management practices at the community and household level?